 Prior to attending orientation, all new freshman are asked to complete pre-orientation homework to explore personal traits, interests and skills, and select a major.
 Although we realize some of you have already selected a major, this process can also help confirm your choice.

 Pre-Orientation Homework will be available to new freshman students beginning May 1.

-Log on to Blackboard Learn at learn.unt.edu with your EUID (example: abc1234) and password.
-On the top menu bar, select "organizations" and then your pre-orientation homework should be visible.
+Log on to UNT Instructure (Canvas) at unt.instructure.com with your EUID (example: abc1234) and password.
+On the left menu bar, select "courses" and then your pre-orientation homework should be visible.
 Your homework is due before your orientation session.

 Students are uploaded to the Pre-Orientation Homework site on a weekly basis beginning Monday, May 1.

 We are having technical difficulties with the transition to Canvas.
 Your Transfer Toolkit will be open ASAP.
 Thank you for your patience!
 An email will go out to all students when the modules are live.